ReedTh/RL_snake_game/Q_Learning.md

 - The **agent** (the code) picks what to do next (left, straight, right).
 - The game tells us how good or bad that move was (reward).

-We keep doing this over and over until the agent gets good.
+We simply keep doing this over and over until the agent gets good.

 ---